Your favourite iOS apps and games are about to disappear. Here’s why – and how to save them

 Not any more: apps and games vanish from app stores on a daily basis - and we’ll soon see a far more radical upheaval, with iOS blocking access to thousands of titles.

 Warning signs first appeared in iOS 10 betas.
-When some older apps were launched, a dialogue noted they weren’t optimised for iOS 10, warning, “it may affect overall system performance”.
+When some older apps were launched, a dialogue noted they weren’t optimised for iOS 10, stating this “may affect overall system performance”.

-By 10.2, the language shifted to note the app may slow down your device, stating the developer “needs to update it to improve its compatibility”.

-With iOS 10.3’s betas, the signs are stark: the latest dialogue says a guilty app “will not work with future versions of iOS”.
+By 10.2, the wording shifted to note such an app may slow down your device, and the language in iOS 10.3 is starker still.
+The latest dialogue says a guilty app “will not work with future versions of iOS”.
 It ends: “The developer of this app needs to update it to improve its compatibility”.

 It could be Appageddon